 How to Verify a Buyer:

-- Look for online reviews on Google and Yelp.
+- Look for reviews on platforms like Google and Yelp.

 - Check if they have a physical office location.